angelxuanchang/nlp-class/hw0.md

 #### Create output.zip

-Once you have a working solution in `answer/ensegment.py` create the `output.zip` for upload to Canvas using:
+Once you have a working solution in `answer/ensegment.py` create the `output.zip` for upload to Coursys using:

     python3 zipout.py

 #### Create source.zip

-To create the `source.zip` file for upload to Canvas do:
+To create the `source.zip` file for upload to Coursys do:

     python3 zipsrc.py